talosross/SummaryYou/README.md

 ## 📖 Features

-- Summarize YouTube-Videos

-- Summarize Articles
+- Summarize YouTube-Videos & Articles with the help of GPT-3.5

 - Set length of summary